 Management information can be displayed in different ways.
 For example, through reports in the CRM software, KPI dashboards or analysis dashboards from other tools such as Power BI.
-For Marketing, Sales and Service, CRM tools provide management insights and often the CRM system provides the most important management information for the MT meetings.
+For Marketing, Sales and Services, CRM tools provide management insights and often provide the most important management information for the MT meetings.

 Pipeline order value

 CRM is therefore one of the most important sources for management across the board.
 It is the go-to system from which you can deduce what revenue the organization can expect in the future.
 In addition to KPIs such as revenue and return, the order value of the pipeline is one of the most important indicators of the success of the organization.

 As with all software packages, the well-known law applies to CRM software: garbage in, garbage out.
 Database integrity and topicality, therefore, remain a continuous point of attention.